 - Salmon.
 Try brushing it over a side of salmon and then cooking the salmon according to the directions for this Baked Salmon in Foil.

 - Burgers.
-Use this tangy sauce to make a cowboy-style burger slathered in homemade bbq sauce, melty cheddar cheese, and fried onions.
+Use this tangy sauce to make a cowboy-style burger slathered in homemade BBQ sauce, melty cheddar cheese, and fried onions.

 Ingredients